 Panasonic GM1 versus Canon M10

 The Panasonic Lumix DMC-GM1 and the Canon EOS M10 are two digital cameras that were revealed to the public, respectively, in October 2013 and October 2015.
-Both the GM1 and the M10 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GM1) and an APS-C sensor.
+Both the GM1 and the M10 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GM1) and an APS-C (M10) sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic GM1 and the Canon M10 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GM1 – represents the basis for the calculations across all the size and weight measures).